Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Some have drag-and-drop editors; others require custom coding

-There are a lot of features to consider when picking the best online teaching platform to earn money.
+There are a lot of features to consider when picking the best platform for online teaching.
 But first, let’s clarify the difference between online teaching and online learning platforms.

 Related: 10 Steps To Creating A Wildly Successful Online Course